cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 major holidays (e.g. Memorial Day, July 4, Labor Day, etc.).
 These spikes are not necessarily indicative of a true increase of COVID-19 in a location.

-Note that due to Y, estimates are not always comparable across geo locations.
+Note that due to local differences in health record-keeping practices, estimates are not always comparable across locations.
 We are currently working on adjustments to correct this spatial bias.

 ## Qualifying Conditions